IDIAMath/WP-MATH-MA/docs/3D_spherical_coordinates_1.md

 +	phiranger and phistartr take random values of a list containing possible values for phi (needs to be multiplied by pi later)
 +	psiranger and psistartr take random values of a list containing possible values for phi (needs to be multiplied by pi later)
 +	radius1 and radius2 are randomly selected in steps of 1/2 and radius2 is always bigger than radius1
-+	psiranger, phiranger, psistartr and phistartr are multiplied by pi and saved as numerical values
++	psiranger, phiranger, psistartr and phistartr are multiplied by pi and saved as numerical values.
+This is done in between `numer:true` and `numer:false`.